Bullfrog117/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-volumes-between-clusters.rst

 won't be planning to keep it.

-2. For simplicity, we will use passwords for the two temp instances to connect instead of SSH keys, however you can do it either way you prefer.
-To setup the instances for password authentication, turn it on with the below commands.
+2. For simplicity, we will use passwords for the two temp instances to connect instead of SSH keys, however you can do it whatever way you prefer.
+To setup password authentication for the instances, use the following commands.

 .. code-block:: console